Training transfer

 Workplace learning is more than learning at the workplace – it is a cultural shift towards self-organized, work-integrated competence development.

-While e-learning and blended learning represent clearly structured learning formats, workplace learning shifts the focus to learning in the work process itself.
-Roles, learning locations, and responsibilities fundamentally change in this process.
+While e-learning and blended learning represent clearly structured learning formats, workplace learning shifts the focus to learning within the work process itself.
+In doing so, roles, learning locations, and responsibilities change fundamentally.

-Therefore, companies that want to successfully establish workplace learning need not only new learning formats but also a learning culture that promotes personal responsibility, transparency, and continuous development.
+Companies that want to establish workplace learning successfully therefore do not just need new learning formats, but a learning culture that promotes personal responsibility, transparency, and continuous development.

 Your company's employees should regularly continue their education?
 Get our free guide "Learning Culture in Companies."